 Periods of increased market volatility can have an impact on investment valuations.
 Here we’ll keep you updated on any fund suspensions.

-In the event that this happens, the Q&As below will provide some useful information:
+Should a fund suspend, the Q&As below will provide some useful information:

 You should always confirm the latest position on pricing direct with the fund manager as adjustments may vary.
 There may also be funds that are currently non-tradable on the platform which may have fund adjustments.